Logistics Platform

 This case study is anonymised at the client’s request.
 We are happy to provide full details and direct references on request.

-The founders came from a manufacturing background and had lived the logistics problem from the inside: manufacturers needed end-to-end logistics solutions that did not exist in the way they needed them.
-The idea was strong.
-The domain knowledge was deep.
-The investor relationships were real.
+The founders came from a manufacturing background and had lived the problem firsthand: manufacturers needed end-to-end logistics solutions that did not exist in the way they needed them.
+Their domain knowledge was real, their investor relationships were real, and they had a clear idea of what needed to be built.

 What they did not have was a technical co-founder, and every path to getting one had a serious problem: